Governance Statement

 During the year the Board regularly reviewed progress against major programmes and activities, monitored aspects of the internal health of the organisation and assessed new opportunities as they arose.

-Development of the new StreetGames Strategy formed a central focus during the year.
-The Strategy will direct the charity’s work over the next ten years, ensuring that every young person has the opportunity to gain the many benefits of sport and physical activity.
+The new 10 Year StreetGames Strategy was developed and approved during 21/2.
+The Strategy directs the charity’s work over the next ten years, ensuring that every young person has the opportunity to gain the many benefits of sport and physical activity.
 It identifies four key objectives that StreetGames will strive towards over this next ten-year period:

 Produced in collaboration with over 200 individuals and organisations, this is a strategy developed with cooperation and partnership at its heart.

 With a view to ensuring we have robust structures in place to deliver the Strategy, the Board focussed on a number of other key areas of work during the year.
-These included the development of a new performance management framework, together with new Communications, Research and Insight, Fundraising, and IT Strategies.
+These included amending the Articles of Association as noted above together with a Safeguarding Action Plan, monitoring delivery of a major projects, including the Youth Justice Fund in conjunction with the Ministry of Justice and Inspiration 2022; Fundraising Ethics Policy, and Environmental and People Strategies.

 • Diversity of Voice – ensuring our internal and external programmes and interventions have diversity of voice at the heart of the design process